bmx22c/Plugin_TwitchChatBotRenewed/README.md

 # Twitch Chat Bot Renewed

-Twitch Chat Bot Renewed is a plugin that will send informations regarding maps, server, link to the map, personal best times and checkpoints to a database that you can configure in your Stream Platform (Streamlabs, Streamelements or else).
+Twitch Chat Bot Renewed is a plugin that will send information regarding maps, server, link to the map, personal best times and checkpoints to a database that you can configure in your Stream Platform (Streamlabs, Streamelements or else).
 You can also configure every field with custom ones.

 ## Installation